 - Developing and introducing quality systems in hospitals and primary health care, as well as systems for the evaluation of the effectiveness and efficiency of the whole sector and its actors;

 - Promoting and supporting information technology and e-health services.

-In response to the above challenges, the social security sector must undergo hard, complex and innovative policy decisions, so that secure financial sustainability for next decades is ensured.
-In this context, Consultants should be called to support policy reforms in Social Security systems, assist Social Security Organisations to upgrade their systems’ operational effectiveness by adopting best-practices and re-designing their critical processes, e.g. for minimising contributions evasion, providing quality customer care, improving claims collection and processing, optimising their procurement and logistics functions.
+In response to the above challenges, the social security sector must undergo hard, complex and innovative policy decisions, so that secure financial sustainability for the next decades is ensured.
+In this context, Consultants should be called to support policy reforms in Social Security systems, assist Social Security Organisations to upgrade their systems’ operational effectiveness by adopting best-practices and re-designing their critical processes, e.g. for minimizing contributions evasion, providing quality customer care, improving claims collection and processing, optimizing their procurement and logistics functions.